We are taught by Mrs. Cullender and supported by Mrs. Everest.

 In Maths, we follow the National Curriculum programme of study.
 We know the importance of becoming ‘fluent’ in the fundamentals of Mathematics and have been working hard to recall and apply our knowledge to solve problems in Maths lessons and in other areas of the curriculum.
 We are also provided with opportunities to develop our reasoning skills and to solve real-life problems.
 We enjoy our practical Maths lessons as well as using the mathematical resources to help us consolidate and deepen our knowledge and understanding.

 In Guided Reading, we read a range of fiction, non-fiction and poetry books.
 We have been learning to use evidence from the text to make inferences and using non-fiction texts to retrieve information.
 We have even performed poetry focussing on tone, volume and actions.
-Each week as part of our reading activities, we research a different author so that we can talk widely about their backgrounds and give information about the type of literature they produce.
-So far this year, we have researched the current Children's Laureate Chris Riddell, Michael Morpurgo and the poet Michael Rosen.

 In addition to this, we have an English basic skills lesson in Year 4.
 This is focussed on the Age Related Expectations for grammar, handwriting and spelling.
 The basic skills are then applied in our independent writing in English and other areas of the curriculum.